 If you are an associate and tasked with working directly for a large client, your objective should be to do everything within your power to impress that client.
-That means that you want to do the best work possible for the client, try and keep their bills down and be the best attorney that they have ever had working for them.
-The more you understand about the client and their business, and the more you help them and are their point person, the better off you will be.
+That means that you want to do the best work possible for the client, try to keep the client’s bills down and be the best attorney that the client has ever had.
+The more you understand about the client and the client’s business and the more you help the client and are the client’s point person, the better off you will be.

 Part of getting close to a client and doing exceptional work for a client is becoming more available and more impressive to the client than even the partner who brought in the client to begin with.
 You want to be in a position where the client is calling you for answers to questions, where the client is calling you with new matters (which you will not get credit for) and—dare I say this—where the client feels ignored by the originating partner and coddled by you.

 The process of getting extremely close to the client generally needs to occur over a period of years.
-It needs to be such that your connection grows so strong that the client demands you be the point person on all of their matters and trusts you even more than the partner who brought them into the firm to begin with.
-You need to be brilliant, save the client money, make the client money and be outstanding to the client in all respects.
+It needs to be such that your connection grows so strong that the client demands you be the point person on all of the client’s matters and trusts you even more than the partner who brought the client into the firm to begin with.
+You need to be brilliant, save the client money, make the client money, and be outstanding to the client in all respects.
 If you do this, at some point the client will say to you:

 “Have they voted for you to be a partner yet?”

-If this is not said, the conversation will come up as a matter of course—especially if you are friendly with the client.
-If the client is large enough ($5,000,000+ in billing a year for a major law firm; less for smaller firms), the client may volunteer to go to bat for you (or you can just flat out ask).
-When you get a client like this to go to bat for you and the law firm subtly feels that they might lose the client if they do not advance you, this might be all it takes.
+If this is not said, the conversation will come up as a matter of course, especially if you are friendly with the client.
+If the client is large enough ($5,000,000+ in billing a year for a major law firm, less for smaller firms), the client may volunteer to go to bat for you (or you can just flat out ask).
+When you get a client like this to go to bat for you and the law firm subtly feels that it might lose the client if it does not advance you, this might be all it takes.

-- You Have Worked So Incredibly Hard That to Not Make You Partner Would Demotivate Other Hard Working Associates the Law Firm Is Exploiting (Making the Ongoing Cycle of Exploitation Difficult for the Law Firm to Sustain)
+4. You Have Worked So Incredibly Hard That to Not Make You Partner Would Demotivate Other Hard-Working Associates the Law Firm Is Exploiting (Making the Ongoing Cycle of Exploitation Difficult for the Law Firm to Sustain)

 Hours matter to law firms.
 They matter a lot.
 In fact, without attorneys billing a lot of hours the law firm does not make money.
 Therefore, law firms love it when there are attorneys inside the law firm who set a good example for all other attorneys by billing incredible numbers of hours.

-In situations like this, the best way to show your value to the law firm is to dedicate your life, heart and soul to billing as many hours as humanly possible.
+In such situations, the best way to show your value to the law firm is to dedicate your life, heart, and soul to billing as many hours as humanly possible.
 You need to show the law firm and partners within it that nothing is more important to you.

 How many hours is enough?
 It depends on the firm.
 Here are some general rules of thumb based on what I have seen work: